ajba1973/ms2-RPS/README.md

 ### 1.3 User Stories

 As a site user:
+- A application that mobile, tablet use instead of laptop or desktop computer.
 - I want a site that is easy to navigate and play a game that is fun and interactive.
 - To be able to change game options, such as customizing it (Player's name, gender, background color).
 - Very intuitive and very easy to use. ( For little kids).

 As a site developer, I would like the site to accomplish:
+- As part a challange I build the application without use of libraries such as Bootstrap or Font Awesome.
 - Use elements to attract attention such as icons and sounds.
 - Incorporate animations to make the game more fun.
 - Play against the computer and have your movement reflected.